 Assessment sessions may be scheduled any time during the morning that is most convenient for schools.
 For example, students could complete the first section of the assessment before recess, participate in their recess time or morning break, and complete the remainder of the assessment after recess.
 The day’s schedule may need to be adjusted, as needed, to accommodate the stretch breaks.

 30. Do students who use the verbatim reading adaptation receive a student report for reading?

 Yes.
 Although decoding is an integral part of the reading process, decoding is not the focus of provincial reading assessments; decoding is best assessed through individual conferences and reading records by the classroom teacher.
 Provincial assessments provide important information around students’ understanding of different aspects of text comprehension (literal, non-literal, and analytical understanding) across four different genres (information, narrative, visual, and poetry/song texts).
 Students will receive information about these elements as well as an overall reading comprehension performance level on their individual student report for reading.

-31. What happens with provincial assessments when changes to curriculum are either piloted or fully implemented?
+31. What happens with provincial assessments when there are chagnes to curriculum?

 Provincial assessments are based on selected curriculum outcomes in English language arts and mathematics/mathématiques.
 Provincial assessments are responsive to changes in curriculum and reflect new outcomes when new curriculum is fully implemented.
 During times of transition between curricula, such as during curriculum pilots or gradual implementation phases, provincial assessments include outcomes that are common to both the current and the new curriculum.